 Strikingly beautiful deciduous tree producing large, crunchy, sweet fruit in a vivid orange colour with a bright green calyx.
 Both the tree and fruit are truly spectacular!
 The Fuyu is a non astringent variety meaning that you can eat it crisp like an apple straight from the tree.
 The name Diospyros quite literally means 'Food of the Gods' and it is a name that is well-deserved.
 You can eat the Fuyu persimmon whole.
 Cut into slices or wedges it makes a delicious addition to a cheeseboard, diced into a fruit salad, in baking and preserves or as a special ingredient when making liqueurs and wines.
 When the fruit is dried it is often boxed and given as a special and unique gift.

 During the Autumn months as the leaves begin to change they put on a stunning display of red, orange, coral, pink and yellow before losing them before Winter.
 They are considered by some to be a semi-dwarf variety and with pruning and management they can be comfortably kept to a height of 2-3 metres.
 Fuyu are a mid-season fruiting variety and are probably the best known of the non astringent varieties.
-Non Astringent persimmons are the National Fruit of Japan.
+Non Astringent persimmons are the National Fruit of Japan and sometimes called Fuji fruit.

 Please contact us if you have any questions about buying this fruit tree.